Threekit/treble-legacy/docusaurus/docs/treble-react-hooks.md

 ## Use Name

-The `useName` hook provides the name of the item used to initialize the player.
+The `useName` hook provides the name of the Product used to initialize the Threekit API.

-The hook a single string value.
+The hook a single `string` value.

 It is used to build the [Title Display component](#title)